SethLurie/graphene/examples/cookbook_django/README.md

 Cookbook Example Django Project
 ===============================

-This example project demos integration between Graphene and Django.
+This example project demos integration between grapheneold and Django.
 The project contains two apps, one named `ingredients` and another named `recepies`.